0N3R0/ProxySea/readme.md

 ## 🛠 Future-Roadmap

 - **Geolocation Metadata**: Augment each `ProxyInfo` with geolocation details (country, region, city) based on IP lookup.
-- **Enhanced Health Checks**: Improve proxy validation by sending test requests to third-party services (e.g., `ipinfo.io`) to verify IP and latency.
+- **Enhanced Health Checks**: Improve proxy validation by sending test requests to third-party services to verify IP and latency.
+- **More proxy providers**: Add more proxy providers for fetching more proxies.
 - **API Server**: Create and expose a REST API for real-time proxy access and management.

 ---